AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 C3 AI

 C3 AI’s predictive maintenance solution Reliability utilizes generative AI and natural language processing to identify equipment risks.
-The solution also produces insight summaries to help reduce maintenance costs and downtime to increase operational productivity and asset uptime.
+The solution also generates insight summaries to help reduce maintenance costs and downtime, thereby increasing operational productivity and asset uptime.

 Cisco IoT solutions